shreyanzjain/pizza_service/README.md

 npm run prod
 ```

-If all goes well you should see this in your terminal.
+If all goes well you should see something like this in your terminal.
 ```bash
 [0] Admin.
 Listening on http://localhost:3001
 [2] Restaurant.
 Listening on http://localhost:3003